-A potential problem with applying the ARB's holding is that evidence in many cases is not easily compartmentalized.
-Often evidence that establishes a legitimate reason for terminating an employee (the defense's burden) will deprive the complainant of the quantum of proof necessary to demonstrate that the activity protected by SOX was a contributing factor in the adverse employment action (the complainant's burden).
+A potential problem with applying the ARB's holding in this case was that evidence in many cases is not easily compartmentalized.
+Often evidence that establishes a legitimate reason for terminating an employee (the defense's burden) deprives the complainant of the quantum of proof necessary to demonstrate that the activity protected by SOX was a contributing factor in the adverse employment action (the complainant's burden).